alechenninger/falcon/docs/design.md

 - We can cache bitmaps for a relation at a **range** of LSNs, and discard then when we truncate those snapshots.
 This provides a form of hotspot caching.
 We don't need to perform the userset lookup again for an LSN range!

+Crazy ideas?

+- Can we support "tuple transformation" (e.g. for schema changes) by applying transformations at hydration time? it would be permanent overhead unless those transformations will written back out to disk

 Semantics-by-techniques:

 - Critical scaling & availability requirements: